Data Tracking with Word Lists

 Step 2: Set the Interval

 Decide how often you’ll track progress.
-We recommend weekly, but biweekly can also work in some settings.
+We recommend weekly, but make it work for you!

 Step 3: Have Students Read